 Authors are as varied as the stories they tell.
-Some still write by hand, channeling the spirit of monks and scribes of old.
-Others prefer the feel of a typewriter, an aspect often portrayed in movies and novels.
+Some write by hand, channeling the spirit of monks and scribes.
+Others prefer the feel of a typewriter, which is often portrayed in movies and novels.

-Technology has allowed writers to venture into the digital age.
-While some authors like George R.R.
-Martin remains stubbornly entrenched on the technology they adopt, others embrace tools to lend aid.
-Now it’s common to see people in coffee shops writing away on their laptops, feeding from the raw energy that permeate such places.
+Technology has allowed writers to venture into the digital realm.
+While authors like George R.R.
+Martin remain stubbornly entrenched to the technology they adopt; others look towards the horizon for technologies to aid their journey.

 So Why Did I Do It?